 Prerequisite and Admission Requirements

-- Costs for citizens and permanent residents of countries other than United States or Canada: 15.000 Euro
+Costs for citizens and permanent residents of countries other than the United States or Canada: 15.000 Euro

 This program addresses the following issues and needs:

-- To provide an understanding of the tools, techniques and processes for documenting and assessing cultural resources, producing management plan, and implementing it.
+To provide an understanding of the tools, techniques, and processes for documenting and assessing cultural resources, producing a management plan, and implementing it.

 Upon completing the Master’s program in Cultural Heritage Management students will be able to: